SentometricsResearch/sentometricsresearch.github.io-source/content/home/sponsors.md

 widget = "portfolio"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 6# Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 7# Order that this section will appear.

-title = "Supported by"
+title = "Sponsors"
 subtitle = ""

 [content]
   # Page type to display.
 E.g. project.
-  page_type = "support"
+  page_type = "sponsors"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.